Robert-Henry-Campbell/GLP1R_CETP_scripts/README.txt

 renv::restore()            # reads renv.lock and installs the same package versions
 ###

 after this, each script should run normally.
+Results for the pre-MR-PheWAS will be written to their local directory.
+Results from MR-PheWAS will be written to /3-output/.

 Notes: